Everything you need to know about other types of massage therapies available

-Many people today have started using alternative forms of therapy to help relieve the symptoms of problems that were commonly treated by more conventional means.
-But as more and more people become aware of the need to look after one’s health many seek new alternative and complimentary medicine and treatments.
+Many people today have started using alternative forms of therapy to help relieve the symptoms of problems that were commonly treated by more conventional means and medicine for both physical and mental health.
+But as more and more people become aware of the need to look after one’s health many seek new alternative and complementary medicine and treatments.

-• Effleurage; These movements consist of mainly stroking movements that usually start and end the massage treatment and applied using the full palm of the hand.
+- Effleurage; These movements consist of mainly stroking movements that usually start and end the massage treatment and applied using the full palm of the hand.
 These movements are also used to help apply lotion or massage oils to the body.
+And are the most common used.

-• Petrissage: These movements consist of compression movements and include skin rolling, rolling, friction, and kneading which itself has various motions.
+- Petrissage: These movements consist of compression movements and include skin rolling, rolling, friction, and kneading which itself has various motions.
 All of these movements are used with varying degrees of pressure with often both hands.
-The amount of pressure used is normally dependent upon the area of focus and the symptoms caused.
+The amount of pressure used is normally dependent upon the area of focus and the symptoms that need relief.

-• Atonement: Now these movements are usually the more vigorous and consist of tapping, cupping, pounding, beating and friction movements and are designed to help more with toning of the muscles.
+- Atonement: Now these movements are usually the more vigorous and consist of tapping, cupping, pounding, and friction movements and are designed to help more with toning of the muscles.

 These include applying pressure to the parts of the body such as holding, vibrating, friction rocking, and various other techniques as mentioned above in the four categories.
 All of the varying techniques are used to help benefits the different areas of the body such as the lymphatic system, blood circulation, nervous system and even the musculoskeletal system.
 This combined approach has been known to positively influence a patient’s overall health and wellbeing.

-Massage therapy has been used to treat various ailments symptoms and has even shown some promise in treating more chronic issues.
-Below is an non exhaustive list of problems Massage therapy can help to treat:
+Massage therapy has been used to treat various ailments symptoms and has even shown some promise in treating more chronic issues that we now have more of an understanding about.
+Below is an non-exhaustive list of problems Massage therapy can help to treat but remember massage therapy should accomply only if safe your condition and always speak to a doctor or healthcare professional first before receiving a massage.

 Reduction of stress.